stylelint/vscode-stylelint/README.md

 Set stylelint [`config`](https://github.com/stylelint/stylelint/blob/master/docs/user-guide/node-api.md#config) option.
 Note that when this option is enabled, stylelint doesn't load configuration files.

+#### stylelint.packageManager

+Type: `"npm" | "yarn" | "pnpm"`
+Default: `"npm"`

+Controls the package manager to be used to resolve the stylelint library.
+This has only an influence if the stylelint library is resolved globally.
+Valid values are `"npm"` or `"yarn"` or `"pnpm"`.

 #### editor.codeActionsOnSave

 This setting supports the entry `source.fixAll.stylelint`.
 If set to `true` all auto-fixable stylelint errors will be fixed on save.